reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 **Since the health check was configured to only 5 seconds, it kept failing and restarted the tasks over and over.**

-I increased the healthcheck interval to 90 seconds and it worked.
+I increased the health check interval to 90 seconds and it worked.

 ## The AWS Journey